Skip to main content

 Alzheimer's medications and Medicare

-A new drug for Alzheimer’s called Leqembi® (generic name lecanemab) was granted traditional approval by the U.S. Food and Drug Administration in 2023.
-Following Aduhelm™, Leqembi is the second anti-amyloid Alzheimer’s disease treatment on the market.
-Now, it’s the first to qualify for broader coverage under original Medicare.
+A drug for Alzheimer’s called Leqembi® (generic name lecanemab) was granted traditional approval by the U.S. Food and Drug Administration in 2023.
+It works by targeting and removing a protein in the brain called amyloid beta—a key contributor to Alzheimer's disease.
+Lequembi® is one of two anti-amyloid Alzheimer's disease treatments on the market (Aduhelm was a third, but it was discontinued in 2024).
+Lequembi® was also the first anti-amyloid Alzheimer's treatment to qualify for broader coverage under original Medicare.

 Medicare does not cover these types of care for Alzheimer’s disease:

-- Long-term care: This includes long-term nursing home stays beyond 100 days, the costs of assisted living facilities and adult daycare.
+• Long-term care: This includes long-term nursing home stays beyond 100 days, the costs of assisted living facilities, and adult day centers.